Hey Brian,

 I dreamt I was getting my morning coffee at a café where exotic dancers unwind after a long night on the pole.
 As I walked the gauntlet to place my order, I was struck by what could only be described as poor dental hygiene.
 Either the dancers had stubborn blueberry/coffee stains between their incisors or visible signs of gingivitis.
 Some had both.

-Tuesday, May 26, 2009
+26 May 2009

 My Favorite People